Baptouuuu/Sy/docs/book/service-container.md

 });
 ```
-If the framework find this class, it will instanciate it and call the `define` method, passing the global service container so you can esaily define your services.
+If the framework find this class, it will instanciate it and call the `define` method, passing the global service container so you can easily define your services.